-Policies and procedures adopted for the induction and training of trustees
+Policies and procedures adopted for the induction and training of Trustees

 The training and induction provided for new Trustees will depend on their existing experience; an Induction Pack is given to all Trustees.
-During the period, the Trust has considered the Governing Training programme provided by the local authority; the National Governors Association; the Specialist Schools Academies Trust; attendance at courses provided by independent providers; updates from academy senior leaders involved in national remits.
+During the period, the Trust has considered the Governing Training programme provided by the local authority; the National Governors Association; attendance at courses provided by independent providers; updates from academy senior leaders involved in national remits.
 A Governor Induction Pack is provided to all new Trustees; this includes Trustees responsibilities, Committee Terms of Reference, Trustee and school expectations including a Code of Conduct.
-All Trustees are provided with copies of minutes, accounts, budgets, school development and school self-evaluation plans plus any other documents that they will need to undertake their role as Trustee.
-Trustees are given access to the Trust VLE which contains all key Trust documentation.
+All Trustees are provided with access to minutes, accounts, budgets, school development and school self-evaluation plans plus any other documents that they will need to undertake their role as Trustee.
+Trustees are given access to the Trust VLE and the document sharing system 'Trello', which contains all key Trust documentation.
 Induction tends to be done informally and is tailored specifically to the individual, as there are normally only a few new appointments each year.